Dacia Sandero: Problemi al Cambio Manuale – Rumorosità e Marce Dure

 Main symptoms:

-• Difficulty engaging 2nd and 3rd gear .
+• Difficulty engaging 2nd and 3rd gears.

 • Need to apply more force to the gear lever.